seankearon/irony-freight-language/README.md

 	}

 Lastly, I was getting an NRE when parsing the tree.
-This was addressed with some very rapid assistance from the creator of Irony, [rivanstov](https://www.codeplex.com/site/users/view/rivantsov), who suggested deriving the `FLGrammar` from `InterpretedLanguageGrammar`.
-Read more [here](https://irony.codeplex.com/discussions/361018).
+This was addressed with some very rapid assistance from the creator of Irony, [rivanstov](https://www.codeplex.com/site/users/view/rivantsov), who suggested deriving the `FLGrammar` from `InterpretedLanguageGrammar` - read more [here](https://irony.codeplex.com/discussions/361018).